-I'm currently finishing a third project which explores the intersections of disability, gender, and sexuality and will result in a book titled: Trans/Japan.
+I'm currently running the Berkeley Disability Lab and the Haas Institute for a Fair and Inclusive Society Disability Studies research cluster while finishing a third project which explores the intersections of disability, gender, and sexuality, which will result in a book titled: Trans/Japan.
 After that, I am working on a project on prosthetic, replacement, and augmentation technologies in contemporary Japan and the USA.

-Note: effective January 1, 2016, I am at a new position at UC Berkeley.
+Note: on January 1, 2016, I left Yale University to begin a new position at UC Berkeley.

 Research interests: Disability movements, technology and social policy, identity politics, gender, and sexuality.